Carasso Science Park is an excellent science and technology museum in Beer Sheva. But it has one downside.

 My daughter enjoyed this exhibition.
 She touched, turned, and twisted everything.
-Starting with the optical illusion wheels.
+Here, for example, are optical illusion wheels.

-Here is my daughter showing off her teeth in front of a special camera.
+My daughter shows off her teeth in front of a special camera.

-And this exhibits shows the basic principle of solar power and lets you shoot the solar panel with a light to make the plane fly.
+And this exhibit shows the basic principle of solar power and lets you shoot the solar panel with a light to make the plane fly.

-There was also a puzzle room with a variety of different ice age themed puzzles and this mazes and icebergs room.
+There was also a puzzle room with various ice age-themed puzzles and this mazes and icebergs room.

-At the rear exit from the Turkish Building, we saw this 3D printed car.
-That is the first completely 3D printed car in Israel.
-With the added motor it can accelerate up to 15 mph.
+At the rear exit from the Turkish building, we saw this 3D-printed car.
+That is the first entirely 3D-printed car in Israel.
+With the added motor, it can accelerate up to 15 mph.

-If you are interested in 3D printing, then sign up to the FabLab workshops in advance.
+If you are interested in 3D printing, sign up for the FabLab workshops in advance.